 The Dell Pro Max 16's display has a poor color gamut.
 It doesn't even have full coverage of the commonly used sRGB color space, making most content look washed out.
 This panel isn't suitable for any type of color work, like photo and video editing.
 The touch-sensitive FHD+ display has the same advertised color gamut, while the QHD+ panel has full sRGB coverage.

 There isn't anything particularly weird about the Dell Pro Max 16's keyboard layout, but like most laptops with a numpad, it might take some time to get used to the off-center position.
-The keys could be a little more spaced out, considering the size of the deck.
-Key stability is good—only the larger keys, like the spacebar and shifts, exhibit a small amount of wobble.
+The keys could be a little more spaced out, given the deck's size.
+Key stability is good; only the larger keys, like the spacebar and shifts, exhibit a small amount of wobble.
 This keyboard feels reasonably comfortable to type on; the keys have a good amount of travel, require little force to actuate, and provide relatively satisfying tactile feedback.
-Backlighting is an optional feature, so make sure to check the specifications if it's something you care about.
+Backlighting is an optional feature, so make sure to check the specifications if it matters to you.

 The Dell Pro Max 16 has a great touchpad.
 Except for the left and right edges, where the tracking seems inconsistent, the touchpad is generally very responsive to all movements and gestures.
 Palm rejection works as intended, and there are no issues with actions like dragging and dropping or zooming in and out of images.
-Size-wise, the touchpad is reasonably large but could be a little bigger considering the amount of space available on the deck.
+Size-wise, the touchpad is reasonably large but could be a little larger given the available space on the deck.
 You can only click in the bottom half of the touchpad.
 Unfortunately, the clicking mechanism feels mushy, providing very little tactile feedback.

 The Dell Pro Max 16's bottom-firing speakers get very loud with minimal compression at high volume levels.
 They sound clear but unnatural and hollow, with very little instrument separation and almost no bass.